cronvel/rest-query/README.md

 Document hooks are executed when a user issue a request on a document.

-The hook is a function of the form: `function( hookContext , callback )`, where:
+The hook is a function of the form: `function( hookContext )`, where:

 * hookContext `Object` an object containing various information on the current request to be processed, see [*Common context*](#ref.common-context)

-* callback `Function(error)` this is the completion callback, the request processing will wait for the hook to trigger its callback to continue, however if the hook call its callback with an error, the request will be aborted.
+The request processing will wait for the `Promise`'s hook to resolve to continue, if it rejects the request will be aborted.